Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I have made my decision based on 12 months of ignoring advice offered to me by my friends in [EA] and [CFAR].

 Is there anything I'm missing here?
-Just [send] me a sentence.
+Just send me a sentence: michal@efektywnyaltruizmkrakow.org

 If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
 It's great that way.